NeuronsGym: A Hybrid Framework and Benchmark for Robot Tasks with Sim2Real Policy Learning: Related Work

 \subsection{Platforms for Navigation Task}

 Learning-based mobile robot navigation has a long history of development.
-It gets rid of the dependence on the map by directly establishing the mapping of state to action.
-In recent years, with the rise of embodied AI, navigation through visual sensors has emerged in endlessly\cite{Chen2019LearningEP}\cite{Wijmans2020DecentralizedDP}\cite{Hahn2021NoRN}\cite{Lu2021MGRLGN}, and corresponding platforms have emerged.
+It gets rid of the dependence on the map by directly establishing the mapping of state to action without relying on 3D perception\cite{10651302}\cite{9892040}.
+In recent years, with the rise of embodied AI, navigation through visual sensors has emerged endlessly\cite{Chen2019LearningEP}\cite{Wijmans2020DecentralizedDP}\cite{Hahn2021NoRN}, and corresponding platforms have emerged.
 For example, Gazebo\cite{Koenig2004DesignAU} has high fidelity for robot simulation, but it is not suitable for trial-and-error training of agents due to its low simulation frame rate\cite{Savva2017MINOSMI}.
 ViZDoom\cite{Kempka2016ViZDoomAD}\cite{Shao2018LearningBI} and DeepMind Lab\cite{Beattie2016DeepMindL} also attract some attention in the field of visual navigation due to their excellent simulation efficiency.
 However, its stylized maze environment and weakened robot properties make it not suitable for indoor mobile robot navigation.
-The MINOS\cite{Savva2017MINOSMI}, Habitat\cite{Savva2019HabitatAP}, Gibson Env\cite{Xia2018GibsonER}, AI2-THOR\cite{Kolve2017AI2THORAI} and other environments developed in recent years have high visual fidelity to the environment as well as the simulation of the robot.
+The MINOS\cite{Savva2017MINOSMI}, Habitat\cite{Savva2019HabitatAP}, Gibson Env\cite{Xia2018GibsonER}, AI2-THOR\cite{Kolve2017AI2THORAI} and other environments developed in recent years have high visual fidelity to the environment as well as the simulation of the robot. { Similar to these works, the proposed NeuronsGym is designed for robot navigation tasks and also supports visual observation.
+And like AI2-THOR, we also use Unity as the physics engine.
+Unlike these simulators, we focus more on robot dynamics and sensor data distribution simulation compared to visual simulation.
+In addition, we highlight the safety in navigation during the evaluation, which other simulators do not possess.
+More importantly, we emphasize that the proposed framework is a hybrid architecture that covers both simulation training and physical deployment.
+This is not available in the aforementioned simulators.}